irods/irods_rule_engine_plugin_python/README.md

 # Default PEPs

 The example `core.py.template` file in this repository contains a Python implementation of all static policy enforcement points (PEPs), equivalent to the default `core.re` rulebase.
+Placing the "irods_rule_engine_plugin-python-instance" stanza before the "irods_rule_engine_plugin-cpp_default_policy-instance" stanza in `/etc/irods/server_config.json` will ensure that any default C++ policies will not cancel out any similarly named Python rules copied from the example `core.py.template` file.

 # Python Version